 The NCOC has said that over 13,000 health care workers had been infected with the disease and more than 100 had died since the first cases of the disease were reported in Pakistan in late February last year.

 “32 new cases have been reported in HCWs [health care workers], increasing the total to 13,053 while 12,300 have recovered [640 active cases],” the NCOC said in a report last week.
 “113 deaths have been reported among HCWs.”

-The Center said the highest number of coronavirus cases among health care workers was reported in Sindh, at 4,631.
+The Centre said that the highest number of coronavirus cases among health care workers was reported in Sindh, at 4,631.

 On Monday, the Drug Regulatory Authority Pakistan (DRAP) approved the Chinese Sinopharm vaccine for emergency use, two days after AstraZeneca’s vaccine developed with Oxford University received a similar authorisation.

 The drug regulator said the vaccine, manufactured by China National Pharmaceutical Group (SinoPharm), had been given emergency use approval (EUA).

 The health ministry has said that the country was in process of speaking to different vaccine makers.

 “The two Covid-19 vaccines have been granted EUA with certain conditions,” a DRAP’s spokesman said, adding that both vaccines have been evaluated for their safety and quality.